radwanm65/QHO640/README.md

 Hello, and welcome to Contemporary Web Applications.

-This is one of my favourite modules to teach, as I will be introducing you to the cutting edge ideas surrounding modern web development.
+Throughout this course, you will be introduced to the cutting edge ideas surrounding modern web development.

-I am going to be showing you how we can develop and deploy web applications using contemporary methods.
+You will learn how we can develop and deploy web applications using contemporary methods.

 ## Teaching Strategy